 The NFL regular season is more volatile on a week-to-week basis than the Stock Market.
 One team that lost by several touchdowns the week before can follow up with a blowout victory.
 Players who are responsible for the blame one week could be responsible for a game-winning play the next.

-With Week 4 in the books, let's take a look at three NFC East players who saw their stock rise, and three NFC East players who saw it fall as we head into Week 5.
+With Week 5 in the books, let's take a look at three NFC East players who saw their stock rise, and three NFC East players who saw it fall as we look ahead to Week 6.

 Cox was an immediate fit in Bill Davis' 3-4 defensive scheme at defensive end, and his breakout 2014 season earned him honors from Pro Football Focus.
 In Week 5, Cox had arguably the best game of his career.
 He racked up three sacks, two forced fumbles, recovered another fumble and made a tackle for loss in the run game.
 Eagles head coach Chip Kelly admitted that he's now noticing opposing offenses scheming to account for Cox on a weekly basis.
 That's the type of coaching reserved against only the NFL's elite.

 Shane Vereen, running back, New York Giants